Azerbaijan–NATO relations

 The relationship between Azerbaijan and NATO started in 1992 when Azerbaijan joined the newly created North Atlantic Cooperation Council.
-Considerable partnership between NATO and Azerbaijan dates back to 1994, when the latter joined Partnership for Peace program.
-Azerbaijan established a diplomatic Mission to NATO in 1997 by the Presidential Decree on 21 November.
+Considerable partnership between NATO and Azerbaijan dates back to 1994, when the latter joined the Partnership for Peace program.
+Azerbaijan established a diplomatic mission to NATO in 1997 by a Presidential Decree on 21 November.

 Background

-Azerbaijan regained its independence on October 18, 1991, after the collapse of Soviet Union.
+Azerbaijan regained its independence on October 18, 1991, after the collapse of the Soviet Union.
 It was a founding member of the Collective Security Treaty Organization, an alternative Russian-led military alliance, in 1994, but withdrew in 1999.
 President Ilham Aliyev has generally supported neutrality since his rise to power in 2003.
 Azerbaijan made its policy of not being aligned with a geopolitical/military structure official when it became a full member of the Non-Aligned Movement in 2011.

 As with other post-soviet states, Azerbaijan joined the NATO-run North Atlantic Cooperation Council in 1992 and signed the Partnership for Peace (PfP) Framework Document to develop security and defense cooperation with NATO on May 4, 1994.
 A PfP Presentation Document was approved on April 19, 1996 by the President of Azerbaijan and submitted to Javier Solana, the Secretary General of NATO on April 23.
 Azerbaijan's first Individual Partnership Program was confirmed by North Atlantic Council on October 14, 1996.
 In November 1997, Azerbaijan joined the PfP Planning and Review Process to involve Azerbaijan more tightly in defense planning of NATO operations.
 Azerbaijan established a diplomatic Mission to NATO in 1997 by the Presidential Decree on 21 November.
 A special Commission on Cooperation with NATO was established according to the decree of the President of Azerbaijan on 12 November 1997.

 NATO Political Committee discussed Azerbaijan's attendance in the PfP in "19+1" format on 12 May 1998.
 PfP SOFA and its Additional Protocol was signed by Azerbaijan on 15 November 1998.
 In September 1999 EAPC ad hoc working group was formed to explore regional collaboration in the Caucasus.